The-Quran-Project/DayOfDeen/README.md

 Now they show, `Halal Ads`.

 But at the end of the day, `ADS are ADS` that's it.
+<br><br>

+However, comparing to others, they are *indeed* doing a better job at it. **_"Comparing to others"_**

+Other similar apps like, `WeMuslim`, `নামাজের সময়সূচী`, `Muslim Pro` shows totally unacceptable ads.
+And literally forces you to _"Pay a subscription fee"_.
+But, we say `No` to all of them!

+Before we make a stable version of `Day of Deen` app, you should use **Muslim Day**.
+After we're finished, you can decide which one you prefer the most. (`I'm gonna prefer mine, of course.
+Cuz I made it!`)

 <br><br><br><br>
 So here I am, promising to you all, if I stay alive, and able to code, I will definitely make a simpler, ad free, open-source alternative to all the other Prayer Time app, **InShaAllah**.

-> I would start right away, but I have some very important exams coming soon.
+> I would've started right away, but I have some very important exams coming soon.
 Those will change the course of my life.
 Therefore, I can't start it right now.
 > But, here's the repo.
 And I will come back, InShaAllah.

 <br>